- The 529 education savings plan offers an appealing combination of tax advantages, control, flexibility, and minimal impact on student aid.

 A parent or grandparent can use a Uniform Gifts to Minors Act (UGMA) or Uniform Transfers to Minors Act (UTMA) account (i.e., "custodial" account) to save for a child, but the child named on the account would gain control once he or she reaches a specified age.
 So, you would need to be ready to give up control of the money.

 - Broad investment options.
 While the loss of control might be a disadvantage to many parents or grandparents, the greater range of investment options in a custodial account versus a 529 plan could be attractive to a knowledgeable, self-directed investor.

 - No limit on contributions.
-You can contribute virtually any type of asset, for any amount, on both UTMAs and UGMAs.
+You can contribute virtually any type of asset, for any amount, on both UGMAs and UTMAs.
 In the case of UTMAs, you can even contribute real estate.
 Note, though, that taxes may apply, so you should consult with a tax attorney or accountant before making a contribution.

 - Loss of control.
 The custodian controls the account until the child reaches a specified age, typically 18 or 21 (rules vary by state).
-Once the account beneficiary reaches that age, he or she can use the money for anything.
-This might be a concern for people who fear that the beneficiary might spend the money unwisely or on noneducational materials.
+Once the account beneficiary reaches that age, they can use the money for anything.
+This might be a concern for people who fear that the beneficiary might spend the money unwisely or on noneducational expenses.